Write custom SQL

 Reference multi-select list parameters

 Multi-select list controls pass the multi-selected data as an array.
+For an example, see Return rows depending on the value of a multi-select control.

-For more information see the following articles in Sigma Community:
+For more information, see the following articles in Sigma Community:

 - Multi-select Parameters in Workbooks (hand-written SQL source) (Community)